lennoxtr/tp/docs/DeveloperGuide.md

     Use case resumes at step 1.

-#### Import all modules from a file
+#### Import all Modules from a File, Overwriting Modules if They Exist in Le Tracker

 **MSS**

-1. User requests to import all modules data from an existing file.
+1. User requests to import all modules data from an existing file, with some modules already exist in the current tracker.
-2. User specifies the name of the file to import from.
+2. User specifies the path of the file to import from, as well as indicating that user wants to overwrite modules if they exist in the current tracker.
 3. All modules data in the file is imported to the current tracker.

    Use case ends.